Sovereign Words. Facing the Tempest of a Globalised Art History

 – Aileen Moreton-Robinson, Sovereign Subjects: Indigenous Sovereignty Matters, 2007

-OCA is pleased to announce its return to the Dhaka Art Summit 2018 with ‘Sovereign Words.
+OCA returned to Dhaka Art Summit in 2018 with ‘Sovereign Words.
 Facing the Tempest of a Globalised Art History’: a platform of panel discussions, lecture performances, group debates and readings during the Dhaka Art Summit 2018.
-‘Sovereign Words’ is a new iteration of the ‘Critical Writing Ensembles’, committed to the strengthening of critical writing within and across communities of the world.
+‘Sovereign Words’ was a new iteration of the ‘Critical Writing Ensembles’, committed to the strengthening of critical writing within and across communities of the world.
 The programme was launched by OCA during the Dhaka Art Summit in February 2016, and its preface was presented in Baroda in 2015.